Vioolsdrif, South Africa

 I hope you enjoyed my guide to rafting in the desert & swimming to Namibia!
 Hopefully you found it useful.
 Here are a few more wanderlust-inducing articles that I recommend you read next:

 Ever heard of rafting through a desert?
 Any questions?
-Drop me a message in the comments below!
+Join the conversation on Facebook, Instagram, or Twitter to share!

 Disclaimer: My trip was made possible in partnership with iAmbassador and South Africa Tourism.